-Individuals may be able to apply to study Languages other than LOTE Taster through the NSW School of Languages or the Saturday School of Community Languages for Stage 5 electives.
+\\ Individuals may be able to apply to study a language other than Japanese Beginners, through the NSW School of Languages or the Saturday School of Community Languages for Stage 5 electives.
 See Mr Hoareau for eligibility requirements and application forms.